 Shah Rukh Khan And Aamir Khan Make It To Variety's 500 Most Important People In Global Media List

-Shah Rukh Khan and Aamir Khan made it to the list of 10 Indians who got featured in Variety magazines list of 500 Most Important People in Global Media List.
+Shah Rukh Khan and Aamir Khan find themselves among the mentions of 10 Indians who got featured in Variety magazine's '500 Most Important People in Global Media' List.
 Reliance Industries chairman Mukesh Ambani was also one among the 10 Indians in the list.

 The list also featured producers Aditya Chopra, Ekta Kapoor, Ronnie Screwala, and Siddharth Roy Kapur.

-Kishore Lulla, executive chairman of Eros International, and Uday Shankar, president of The Walt Disney Company, APAC were present in the Global media list.
+Kishore Lulla, executive chairman of Eros International, and Uday Shankar, president of The Walt Disney Company, APAC, were present in the Global Media list.

-Variety described Bollywood Superstar Shah Rukh Khan as "one of Indian cinema's great global romantic stars, winning most popular actor three times at the Central European Bollywood Awards".
-Variety also expressed how SRK's production company Red Chillies Entertainment has carved a niche in the business showbiz.
+Variety described Bollywood Superstar Shah Rukh Khan as "one of Indian cinema's great global romantic stars, winning most popular actor three times at the Central European Bollywood Awards."
+Variety also expressed how SRK's production company, Red Chillies Entertainment has carved a niche in the business showbiz.

 The description about Shah Rukh Khan read, "A thriving actor-producer, he co-produced 'Zero', in 2018 through his VFX house Red Chillies Entertainment, but it underwhelmed.
 Undeterred, Red Chillies hit big with thriller 'Badla' in 2019, and the company has its eight-episode political espionage series 'Bard of Blood' currently running on Netflix.
 Inducted into AMPAS in 2018, Khan has been making his mark for decades: His romance 'Dilwale Dulhania Le Jayenge' has been playing nonstop for 24 years, and 'Dil Se' was the first Indian film to break into the U.K. top 10.
 He also co-owns cricket teams Kolkata Knight Riders and Trinbago Knight Riders."

-Variety spoke about Aamir Khan's hit movies and called him the "perfectionist".
+Variety spoke about Aamir Khan's hit movies and called him the "perfectionist."

 Variety wrote about Aamir Khan as, "After decades as a hugely popular Bollywood actor-producer-director, the 2018 Khan starrer 'Thugs of Hindostan' was a disappointment - but only by his own exalted standards.
 Budgeted at $32 million, the film grossed $54 million, including $9 million in China.
 By contrast, his 2016 "Dangal" was India's all-time highest grosser, earning $310 million, $190 million of it from China.
 Khan is currently remaking the iconic 'Forrest Gump' titled 'Lal Singh Chaddha' for 2020.
 The admitted perfectionist burst out in 2001 when his 'Lagaan: Once Upon a Time in India' was up for the foreign-language Oscar.
 Since then, his name has been attached to some of India's biggest hits, including 'PK', '3 Idiots' and 'Dhoom 3'.
 He was inducted into the Academy in 2017."